The Best Thai Restaurants in Perth (For Real)

 7 restaurants serving the best Thai in Perth

 Inspired by the vibe of Bangkok, Singapore and Malaysia street food markets, Kitsch is one of the coolest dining spots in Perth.
 The atmosphere is infectious, the food a remarkable blend of hot, sweet, crispy, salty and sour, and the drinks go down a treat.
 The menu tends to change fairly regularly, and your senses will probably be overwhelmed by the fairy lights, open flames, raucous behaviour and the incredible smells everywhere.
 They also do special nights such as pad Thai Tuesday that you’ll want to keep an eye out for.
 Kitsch Thai is not to be missed.

 Eat: Crispy skin pork belly with red curry, pickled pineapple & lychee.Drink: Red rickshaw of raspberry and vanilla vodkas, peach, pineapple & cranberry juice.

 229 Oxford Street, Leederville, Perth 6007Tues – Sat: 5pm til late

 2. Long Chim

-The brainchild of the king of Thai cuisine, David Thompson – if you don’t know who he is, Google him immediately –, Long Chim is honestly something else.
+The brainchild of the king of Thai cuisine, David Thompson – if you don’t know who he is, Google him immediately – Long Chim is honestly something else.
 Rustic with hints of industrial chic decor thrown in for good measure, this Perth CBD space is quite simply, divine.
 Translating to come in and taste, the menus are balanced, generous and perfect in every way.
 Complemented by a drinks list designed by the award-winning Dean Buchanan, you’ll find bespoke cocktails, regional and global wines and unique craft beers – a compilation of tipples that rivals the best bars in Perth.